The 4 Most Common Myths of Roll Forming Metal

 On the contrary, roll forming is quite precise as long as the manufacturer understands the quirks of the process.

-Roll forming does produce end flare, and the metal will experience some springback.
+Roll forming machines do produce end flare, and the metal will experience some springback.
 Your manufacturer should understand how these distortions can be controlled by part design, and the number of forming stations in the line.

 Done correctly, roll forming can hold tolerances up to +/- 0.005” on certain profile segments.
 Overall part lengths can be accurate up to +/- 0.020”.